Exhibitions

-Presented by California Center for the Arts, Escondido in Collaboration with Persian Place
+Presented by California Center for the Arts Museum in Escondido in Collaboration with Persian Place and curated by Sadry Hedayat.

-The California Center for the Arts, Escondido presents Unrolling Paradise, an exhibition by interdisciplinary artist Maryam Bayat that examines the Persian garden as a living design tradition carried through textiles, memory, and everyday objects.
+The California Center for the Arts Museum presents Unrolling Paradise, an exhibition by interdisciplinary artist Maryam Bayat that examines the Persian garden as a living design tradition carried through textiles, memory, and everyday objects.
 Working at the intersection of craft and design, Bayat transforms traditional Persian rugs into sculptural forms, including furniture, abstract trees, and domestic structures that reflect on place and belonging.

 Head Above The Clouds, October 2025- March 2026, California Center for the Arts Museum